boardfish/dissertation/contents/5-results-and-discussion.md

 ## Discussion

-To give a summary answer, the goals of the project have been met.
+To give a summary answer as regards the project's success, the goals of the project have been met.
 A tool has been developed that allows escape room maintainers to advertise their rooms and upload photos, and allows enthusiasts to do the same in relation to escape rooms that they have cleared.
 Measures have been taken to ensure that it is secure, functionally consistent, well-designed and feature-complete.
 Despite this, I cannot shake the notion that with more time available, Blacklight would feel whole, and potentially viable for public rollout.
 Of course, in the current climate, Blacklight may serve little purpose unless it were repurposed - in any other world, my personal feelings towards it would be justified.

 My implementation of continuous integration and containerisation surpasses previous attempts I have made in personal projects.
 I feel as though I have